 There are three main types of car insurance: 'third party', 'third party, fire and theft', and 'comprehensive'.
 Third-party cover is the most basic of the three.

-Third party insurance is the minimum amount of cover you need to drive legally in the UK.
+Since 1930 (and more recently defined in the 1988 and 1991 updates of the Road Traffic Act), third party insurance has been the minimum amount of cover you need to drive legally in the UK.

 Policies are quite limited and usually only cover: